yevheniiairapetian/r3play-client/README.md

 - Parcel
 ## Views & Features:
 ### Main view
-Returns ALL movies and tv series to the user (each movie and tv series item with an image) Filtering the list of movies with a "search" feature Ability to select a movie for more details
-Ability to log out
+Returns ALL movies, anime and tv series to the user (each movie, anime and tv series item with an image) Filtering the list of movies, anime and tv series with a "search" feature Ability to select a movie, anime, and tv series for more details Ability to log out
 Ability to navigate to Profile view
-Ability to add a movie to favorites/delete a movie from favorites
+Ability to add a movie, anime and tv series to favorites/delete them from favorites
-### Single Movie view
+### Single Movie, Anime, TV series view
-Returns data (description, video trailer, genre, director, image, release year, rating, actors etc) about a single movie to the user
+Returns data (description, video trailer, genre, director, image, release year, rating, actors etc) about a single movie, anime, tv series to the user
-Ability to return back to the movies list
+Ability to return back to the list
 ### Login view
 Allows users to log in with a username and password Uses user-friendly modals to show information